-Mike Ragsdale is an explorer and entrepreneur.
-He loves his beautiful wife Angela and their four children.
-His goal in life is simple:
+Mike Ragsdale is an entrepreneur and explorer.
+He loves his wife Angela and their four children.
+Mike’s goal in life is simple:

-Mike has visited over 40 countries to-date, including such places as Burma (Myanmar), Indonesia, Hungary, China, Moldova, Dominican Republic, Morocco, Cambodia, Slovenia, Russia, Croatia, India, Ecuador, Poland, Bosnia, Malaysia, Thailand, Turkey, Costa Rica, Romania and many others.
+So far, Mike and Angela have visited 48 countries, including such places as Myanmar, Indonesia, Hungary, China, Moldova, Dominican Republic, Morocco, Cambodia, Slovenia, Russia, Croatia, India, Ecuador, Laos, Poland, Bosnia, Malaysia, Thailand, Turkey, Costa Rica, Romania, Vietnam and many others.

-Mike was an Internet pioneer, creating the concept of user-generated content before the World Wide Web existed.
-He conceived and built AOL’s most successful online communities, including Hecklers Online (AOL’s #1 Comedy Site), ANT.com (AOL’s #1 Gaming Community) and Zealot (AOL’s #1 Sci-Fi Community), among others.
+Mike was an Internet pioneer, helping create the concept of user-generated content before the World Wide Web existed.
+With two of his best friends, he co-founded AOL’s most successful online communities, including Hecklers Online (AOL’s #1 Humor Site), Antagonist Games Network (AOL’s #1 Video Games Community) and Zealot (AOL’s #1 Sci-Fi and Fantasy Community).

 Mike once worked as a cashier in Yellowstone National Park, and has also served as Senior Vice President of a 400-employee healthcare technology company.
-He’s turned a simple idea on a piece of paper into a $33 million company with over 70 employees.
+He’s turned a simple idea on a piece of paper into a multi-million dollar company with 70 employees.

-Mike’s partied with Hugh Hefner at the Playboy Mansion on several occasions, and is personally responsible for Playboy’s annual presence at Mardi Gras.
-He’s been at parties with Bill Gates, Steve Case and Richard Branson.
-He’s seen two different Popes at the Vatican.
-He’s had meetings at Apple, Google and Facebook, all on the same day.
-He interviewed Milton Berle and Henny Youngman shortly before their deaths, enjoyed lunch with Brandon Tartikoff before his untimely passing, and once enjoyed dinner with Christy Hefner (she survived).
+Mike partied with Hugh Hefner at the Playboy Mansion on several occasions, and he’s been at events with Bill Gates, Steve Case and Richard Branson.
+He’s seen two different Popes at the Vatican, and enjoyed one of Frank Sinatra’s final performances in a Las Vegas nightclub.
+He interviewed Milton Berle and Henny Youngman shortly before their deaths, enjoyed lunch with Brandon Tartikoff before his untimely passing, and once had dinner with Christy Hefner (she survived).

-Mike has retraced the horrifying footsteps of Auschwitz, swam with sea turtles in the Gili islands, and visited Karni Mata, also known as the Temple of the Rat (through which tens of thousands of rodents run freely).
+Mike visited Auschwitz, swam with sea turtles in the Gili islands, and explored Karni Mata, also known as the Temple of the Rat (through which tens of thousands of rodents run freely).

 He delivered a stand-up routine to an unimpressed audience at Los Angeles’ famous Comedy Store, and Business Week magazine once pondered if Mike was “The New Seinfeld?”
 (Obviously not.)